minecraftforum/rules-archive/rules/global/rules.markdown

 * __Embed images__

     When posting a topic which requires embedded images or videos by the section specific rules, embed them.
 Do not        use data:image links, as they only look messy and take up a lot of space.
 A tutorial on how to embed images can be      found [here](http://img.mcf.li/images.jpg), and a tutorial about embedding videos can be found [here](http://img.mcf.li/video_guide.png).

+* __Post in English__

+   While the site caters to an international audience, the primary language of the forum is English.
+When creating a new thread or post, please be courteous and _at least_ include an English translation of your post.

 ## Do Not